yesworkflow-org/yw-prototypes/README.md

 ##### Delimit your script with `@begin` and `@end` comments

 The YesWorkflow prototype assumes that the code for the entire script to be analyzed is bracketed by a pair of `@begin` and `@end` comments.
-The YW comments should begin with whatever character(s) indicate a full-line comment in the scripting language you are using.
+The YW comments may appear anywhere comments are allowed by the scripting language you are using.
 For example, a script written in a language that uses the # character to start comments might look like the following

     # @begin MyScript
     script statement